kumu/docs/getting-started/introduction.md

 ### Inviting members

 **Personal Accounts.** For projects under a personal account, you can add collaborators through the main menu within your project.
-Click the upper left corner and choose "Members" and then type the username of who you'd like to add (they need to first have a Kumu username before they can be added).
+Click the menu in the upper left corner and choose "Members" and then type the username of who you'd like to add (they need to first have a free Kumu account before they can be added).

-**Organization Accounts.** For project under an organization account, you have additional flexibility to add people to a project with view, edit, or admin access.
-Access is controlled via teams and managed in the organization dashboard.
+**Organization Accounts.** For projects under an organization account, you have additional flexibility to add people to a project with view, edit, or admin access.
+Access is controlled via teams and managed in the organization settings.

 ### Conflicts